sv-widegreen/sewrly/README.md

 ### Lot's more to come!
 This is just the beginning.

-Follow this space and don't miss new features.
+Follow this space and don't miss new features, for example a checkbox material list to keep better track of what you have and what you still need for a project.

 # Happy Sewing!